-An affidavit for each child you will be homeschooling when he or she is between the ages of 8 to 17.
-You must file an affidavit when you begin the home education program and annually thereafter by August 1st.
+A notarized affidavit or an unsworn declaration given under penalty of perjury for each child you will be homeschooling when he or she is between the ages of 8 to 17.
+You must file an affidavit or unsworn declaration when you begin the home education program and annually thereafter by August 1st..

 - The components of the affidavit are stipulated in 24 P.S. § 13-1327.1(b)(1), including:

 - 1. The name of the supervisor of the home education program,